cppshizoidS/Lab-Nstu/README.md

 # Lab-Nstu
 This is my lab works in nstu

-Folder Second Semester contains programming labs
+Folder Second Semester contains programming labs in C/C++